Department of History

 The thesis is designed to demonstrate a candidate's knowledge of the literature on a specific historical subject, ability to locate and use primary source material, and success in arriving at and formulating meaningful conclusions that conform to the professional standards and expectations of the discipline.
 Normally, the thesis should not exceed 100 pages in length.
 Students are encouraged to choose their seminar work in areas in which they might find a topic of interest to develop a thesis.
 Students should not normally enroll for thesis research until after completion of at least one semester of course work.
 In creating committees of study, students should be sure to include at least one member of the faculty who has sufficient expertise in the field that the candidate intends to pursue thesis work.

-During their third semester of study (usually in early October), candidates must submit a written proposal for a thesis topic and have it approved by the faculty member who has agreed to act as thesis advisor.
+At the start of their third semester of study (usually September 1), candidates must submit a written proposal for a thesis topic and have it approved by the faculty member who has agreed to act as thesis advisor.
 Part-time thesis students must submit the thesis proposal after they have completed 21 credit hours.
 As a final step in the process, the proposal will be reviewed and approved by the Director of Graduate Studies and the Department of History’s Graduate Studies Committee.

 Upon completion of the thesis, the candidate will be examined orally by a committee composed of the thesis advisor and two other faculty members, one of whom (serving as chair) must be a member of another department.
 It is the candidate's responsibility to arrange for this examination (normally no more than two-hours in length) in consultation with his or her thesis advisor.